yi-fan-li/PnPInversion/README.md

 # PnPInversion

-This repository contains the implementation of the ICLR2024 paper "PnP Inversion: Boosting Diffusion-based Editing with 3 Lines of Code"
+This repository is a fork of the implementation of the ICLR2024 paper "PnP Inversion: Boosting Diffusion-based Editing with 3 Lines of Code"

 Keywords: Diffusion Model, Image Inversion, Image Editing